Cully Wilson: Career

 Wilson played amateur hockey in his hometown of Winnipeg between 1910 and 1912, with the Winnipeg Falcons and the Winnipeg Monarchs.
 He began his professional career with the National Hockey Association's Toronto Blueshirts in 1912–13.
-The next year, he won his first Stanley Cup when the Blueshirts beat the Montreal Canadiens in the NHA playoffs.
+The next year, in 1913–14, he won his first Stanley Cup when the Blueshirts beat the Montreal Canadiens in the NHA playoffs.

 He was a part of the "first" expansion of professional hockey when the Pacific Coast Hockey Association agreed to compete with the NHA in an east-west rivalry for the Stanley Cup championship.
 As a member of the Seattle Metropolitans, Wilson won the Stanley Cup for a second time in 1917, again beating the Montreal Canadiens.

 Wilson signed with the National Hockey League's Toronto St. Pats in 1919, after having been expelled from the PCHA for a cheap shot on Mickey MacKay.
 In the NHL he also played briefly for the Montreal Canadiens, on a loan from the St. Patricks, and with the Hamilton Tigers.
 He left the NHL after the 1922–23 season and headed west to play for the Calgary Tigers of the Western Canada Hockey League.

 Wilson returned to the NHL for one more season in 1926–27 after the WCHL folded and his rights were traded to the Chicago Black Hawks.
 After a disappointing year with the Black Hawks, Wilson moved on to the American Hockey Association's St. Paul Saints.
 Over the next three years he played and coached with the Saints before moving on to the San Francisco Tigers of the Cal-Pro League and the Duluth Hornets of the AHA.
 His last season was the 1931–32 season with the Kansas City Pla-Mors.

-Wilson played an aggressive and rough style of hockey, both giving and receiving in the physical aspect of the game, similar to a modern day pest.
-As a result, he received a fair amount of slashes and cuts to his face.
-During the 1919 PCHA season, in a game against the Vancouver Millionaires, Wilson fought for the puck against Millionaires center Mickey MacKay and slashed him over the mouth.
-MacKay suffered a fractured jaw and missed the rest of the season.
-When the season was over PCHA chief disciplinarian Frank Patrick banned Wilson from the league.
-Wilson led three different leagues in penalty minutes in different seasons: 1914–15 in the NHA, 1919 in the PCHA, and 1919–20 in the NHL.

 Wilson died in 1962 and is buried in Evergreen-Washelli Cemetery in Seattle.